StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## How to Build?

-1. Follow [the official build doc](https://www.chromium.org/developers/how-tos/get-the-code/) to prepare the build environment then fetch the source code from `main` branch.
+1. Follow [the official build doc](https://www.chromium.org/developers/how-tos/get-the-code/) to prepare the build environment then fetch the source code from `main` branch (HEVC HW codes has been merged).
 2. (Optional) To enable HEVC software decoding: switch to `src/third_party/ffmpeg` dir, then execute `git am /path/to/add-hevc-ffmpeg-decoder-parser.patch`.
 3. (Optional) To enable other HEVC profiles (non main / main 10 profiles): switch to `src` dir, then execute `git am /path/to/remove-main-main10-profile-limit.patch`.
 4. (Optional) To default enable hardware decode: switch to `src` dir, then execute `git am /path/to/enable-hevc-hardware-decoding-by-default.patch`.